 Tabgha from Sea of Galilee

 Tabgha is the traditional location for the calling of the disciples.
 It is believed that here Jesus walked along the shore and called out to Simon Peter and Andrew who were casting their nets into the lake.
 Walking along, Jesus saw two other brothers, James and John who were preparing their nets with their father Zebedee.
-Jesus called all of these men to follow him.
+Jesus called all of these men to follow Him.

 In John 21, Jesus met again with the disciples for the “last breakfast.”
-Here he restored Peter to himself after the disciple’s three denials by asking him three times if Peter loved Jesus.
+Here He restored Peter to himself after the disciple’s three denials by asking him three times if Peter loved Jesus.
 Catholic tradition associates this event with the naming of Peter as the singular leader of the church.
 The rock at left is the traditional place where Jesus stood and called out to the disciples.

-Galilee and the North
+Download all of our Galilee and the North photos!

 Tabgha (Israel MFA) Relates the history of the site with a focus on the many churches and chapels that have been built there.